In Memory of John Fisher

 Councillor Downer's motion:

-Users Coalition to consider a Community led / City supported approach toward the implementation of the Guelph to Goderich /Trans Canada North trail connection.
+1. That Park staff be directed to initiate discussions with the Guelph Trail Users Coalition to consider a Community led / City supported approach toward the implementation of the Guelph to Goderich /Trans Canada North trail connection.

-More updates to follow, but the target completion date is 2027, Guelph’s Bicentennial anniversary.
+More updates to follow, but our target completion date is 2027, Guelph’s Bicentennial anniversary.
+Link to G2G website , Guelph Today article.

 Nicola Ross, the author of the Loops & Lattes series of hiking guides, will donate $5 to the Guelph Hiking Trail Club for every 'Loops & Latte' book purchased on her website.
 See more of her books